leinir/relayboard-control/Readme.md

 ### Home Assistant Bits

-The final step you would need to use this tool, apart from setting up that mqtt broker and hooking it up to your Home Assistant instance (see here for how to do that: [https://www.home-assistant.io/integrations/mqtt/]), is to set up the switches for Home Assistant to use.
+The final step you would need to use this tool, apart from setting up that mqtt broker and hooking it up to your Home Assistant instance ( [see here for how to do that](https://www.home-assistant.io/integrations/mqtt/) ), is to set up the switches for Home Assistant to use.

 As an example, here are the Home Assistant configuration bits for two of the